JMDKC/artangled-hugo/content/posts/2026-07-12-piccinini-yavuz.md

 ![Patricia Piccinini, Holding Tight and Letting Go (installation view)](/piccinini-yavuz-1.jpg)

-Her figures trigger something almost parental in me, with their soft skin, realistic eyes, rounded noses.
-Big hairy feet with talons.
+Her figures triggered something in me, but I'm not sure what it was.
+On the edge of one emotion and another, both unnamable.
+They have soft skin, realistic eyes, rounded noses, lush manes of hair.
+And big hairy feet with talons.
+Freakily elongated faces.
+Blank expressions.

+What's the overall effect?
 Body horror isn't quite right.
 More body disconcertion.
-Which, coupled with their care and protection of each other, made them very touching.
+At least the figures care and protect each other, cuddling in bed, regardless of how the viewer feels.

 _Patricia Piccinini: Holding Tight and Letting Go is at Ames Yavuz (London).
 04 June - 11 July 2026_